LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Knowledge Base

-* **Quirks:** Accdg. to [Clover Documentation](https://drovosek01.github.io/CloverHackyColor-WebVersion/) at the time of this writing (r5129), Clover does not interpret the following Quirks taken from the VivoBook OC config.plist: `SetApfsTrimTimeout`, `TscSyncTimeout`, `RequestBootVarRouting`.
+* **Quirks:** Accdg. to [Clover Documentation](https://drovosek01.github.io/CloverHackyColor-WebVersion/) at the time of  writing this section (r5129), Clover does not interpret the following Quirks taken from the VivoBook OC config.plist: `SetApfsTrimTimeout`, `TscSyncTimeout`, `RequestBootVarRouting`.
 They might or might not be functional at some point and can be considered placeholders or reminders until they are either relevant or removed.<br>
-OC's Quirk '`PanicNoKextDump`' is covered by Clover in `Kernel & Kext Patches` > `PanicNoKextDump`. `AppleXcpmCfgLock` is handled automatically and internally by Clover depending if the `MSR 0xE2` register is locked or unlocked.
+OC's Quirk '`PanicNoKextDump`' is covered by Clover in `Kernel & Kext Patches` > `PanicNoKextDump`. `AppleXcpmCfgLock` is handled automatically and internally by Clover depending on if the `MSR 0xE2` register is locked or unlocked.

 _________________________
 ## Special Credits for this repo to these fellow hackintoshers: